 |The fridge gets destroyed in a covered loss in 2021|

 |Total recoverable depreciation||$535 ($107 x five years of use)|

 |Actual cash value at the time of the covered loss||$965 ($1,500 – $535)|

 |First claim check amount||$465 ($965 ACV – $500 deductible)|

 |Total claim amount||$1,000 (fridge total, minus $500 deductible)|

 Why do insurance companies use recoverable depreciation in claims?

 Why do insurers make you go through all of these extra steps rather than cutting you a single check minus your deductible?
 It would seem at first that this would make it easier for both the insurer and the policyholder.
-There are a couple of reasons they don’t do it that way, however:
+There are a couple of reasons why insurers use recoverable depreciation, however:

 - It helps prevent insurance fraud.
 For example, you would not be able to pocket the $1,000 check (which would be the full amount you’d get for a $1,500 fridge minus the $500 deductible) for the damaged or destroyed fridge, while at the same time getting a free one from your in-laws who happened to be getting rid of theirs.

 - It helps insurers avoid paying more than is necessary.
 If you found your new replacement fridge for a lesser amount, your second claim check will only bring your total claim amount up to the cost of that amount (minus your deductible).
-Insurance companies do not want to pay for more than the actual cost you paid to replace your property.
+Balancing costs like this helps insurers keep their claims reserves — the amount of money set aside to pay losses — at a healthy level.